AsheryMbilinyi/Malaria-Risk-Analysis/README.md

 ## Discussion

-The above features detected by a machine learning algorithm strongly correlate with the ground truth of malaria vulnerability with respect to houses.
+The above features detected by the XGBoost Classifier strongly correlate with the ground truth of malaria vulnerability with respect to houses.
 For example, the higher the number of eaves the house have means the greater access mosquitoes have to enter the house, especially at night.
 On the other hand, if the kitchen is located inside the house, mosquitoes face difficulty due to smoke produced by burning woods, while the kitchen outside the house favors mosquitoes.